 ARPA-E generally does not fund projects that involve major construction.
 Recipients are required to obtain written authorization from the Contracting Officer before incurring any major construction costs.
-Please note that Davis-Bacon Act requirements do not apply to ARPA-E funding agreements.

 5. FOREIGN TRAVEL

 ARPA-E generally does not fund projects that involve major foreign travel.
 Recipients are required to obtain written authorization from the Contracting Officer before incurring any major foreign travel costs (i.e., foreign travel costs in excess of \$10,000 in any twelve-month period) and must provide trip reports with their reimbursement requests.